ibm-cloud-docs/openshift/faqs.md

 Monthly resources are billed based on the first of the month for usage in the preceding month.
 If you order a monthly resource in the middle of the month, you are charged a prorated amount for that month.
 However, if you cancel a resource in the middle of the month, you are still charged the full amount for the monthly resource.
 {: note}

+## What are the regional uplift charges for VPC Generation 2 compute worker nodes?
+{: #charges_vpc_gen2}
+{: faq}

+When you create a cluster on VPC generation 2 compute infrastructure, the worker nodes might incur an uplift charge that varies by the [multizone metro](/docs/openshift?topic=openshift-regions-and-zones#zones) that you create the cluster in.
+The uplift charge is a percentage (`%`) of the hourly rate (`r`), and is added to the hourly rate of the worker node.
+The total hourly rate cost for a worker node can be calculated as `r + (r × %)`.
+In the [OpenShift cluster creation console](https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift){: external}, this uplift is reflected in the pricing calculator as you configure your cluster details.
+The following table describes the pricing uplift by region.
+{: shortdesc}

+For a table that describes the pricing uplift by region, see [Regional pricing for VPC](https://www.ibm.com/cloud/vpc/pricing){: external}.

 ## Are my platform and infrastructure resources consolidated in one bill?